|The Saturn V (Saturn-5) was used for Nasa’s late 1960’s/early 1970’s Apollo Moon Programme and for the launching Skylab Space Station in the 1970’s.|

 The Saturn V used three stages as the moon rocket for Apollo.
 The stages were:

 Stage 1 is also known as S-IC.
 It was powered by five F-1 rocket engines which used kerosene and liquid oxygen (Lox) as propellants.
 At lift-off it produced more than 7.5 million pounds of thrust and had a burn time of 167.3 seconds.
 It was 42 metres (138 feet) tall and 10.1 metres (33 feet) in diameter.
+Boeing built the first stage.

 Stage 2 is also known as S-II.
 It was powered by five J-2 rocket engines which used Liquid hydrogen and Lox as propellants.
 It was 24.8 meters (81.5 feet) in height.
 After the first stage was discarded, the second stage burned for approximately six minutes, taking the vehicle and payload to 185 kilometres (115 miles) altitude.
+North American built the second stage.
+McDonnell Douglas built the third stage.

 Stage 3 is also known as S-IVB.
 It was powered by one liquid J-2 rocket engine which used Liquid hyrgoen and Lox as propellants.
 The stage was 17.8 meters (58.3 feet) in height.

 The J-2 engine burned for 2.75 minutes boosting the spacecraft to orbital velocity of about 28,160 kilometres (17,500 miles) per hour.
 The third stage was shut down with fuel remaining and remained attached to the spacecraft in Earth orbit.
 The J-2 engine was reignited to propel the spacecraft into translunar trajectory at a speed of 39,430 kilometres (24,500 miles) per hour.
+McDonnell Douglas built the third stage.

 How much fuel does a Saturn V rocket use?